Missouri Supreme Court reverses Medicaid expansion decision

 “We look forward to seeing Medicaid expansion swiftly implemented by the State so that all eligible Missourians receive the access to healthcare they need,” read a statement from the group Healthcare for Missouri.
 “This is not a partisan issue or a political issue - it’s a people issue.”

-Missouri’s Medicaid program currently does not cover most adults without children, and its income eligibility threshold for parents is one of the lowest in the nation, at about one-fifth of the poverty level.
+Before Medicaid expansion, Missouri’s health care program did not cover most adults without children, and its income eligibility threshold for parents was one of the lowest in the nation, at about one-fifth of the poverty level.
 The expansion is expected to add Medicaid eligibility for up to 275,000 low-income Missourians.

 Voters approved Medicaid expansion last August, passing a constitutional amendment by 53% of the vote.